 Where do you gather?

-- We gather in the Screenland Armour Theatre in North Kansas City.
+- Pre Covid-19 we gathered in the Screenland Armour Theatre in North Kansas City.
 406 Armour Road North Kansas City, Mo 64116

 When do you gather?